 For those on a lower budget, then, the iWatch will be a sort of super-Swatch.
 If you’re an Arabian prince, though, you can have your gold-plated, bling-encrusted iWatch, no problem.

-Recently, Apple appointed ex-Burberry CEO Angela Arhendt’s as their new Retail Chief.
-Given what they have planned for the iWatch, that appointment is starting to make a lot more sense, isn’t it?
+Recently, Apple appointed ex-Burberry CEO Angela Ahrendts as its new retail chief.
+Given what the company has planned for the iWatch, that appointment is starting to make a lot more sense, isn’t it?